 If unsure about the technical details of a given fix, project-specific stable maintenance team members should consult with the appropriate project core reviewers for a more detailed technical review.

 If unsure if a fix is appropriate for the stable branch, project-specific stable maintenance team members should seek stable maintenance core team members opinion.

-Existing core developers are greatly encouraged to join the stable maintenance teams in order to help with reviewing backports, judging their appropriateness for the stable branch and approving them.
+Existing core reviewers are greatly encouraged to join the stable maintenance teams in order to help with reviewing backports, judging their appropriateness for the stable branch and approving them.